ellaxu43/clustering-project/README.md

 # Project Goal
 Using 2017 properties and prediction data from our Zillow database for single unit/single family homes, we were tasking with improving the log error (Zestimate).
 We will be using the ML Clustering Algorithm KMeans to find clusters within the data to improve our estimate of the log error.I will create Regression models to predict logerror and find the key drivers.
+One step further, hope this study can improve our understanding to log error, and provide useful information for future study.
 ***

 # Project Description